Dvidal7788/snail_eater_game/README.md

 <li>The player and ghosts can not go through blocks (represented as '#')</li>
 <li>The player CAN go though border edge of the gameboard to wrap around to the other side (hint: very useful in avoiding ghost who can NOT wrap around the border)</li>
 <li>Each new level: 1 more ghost, 1 more snail and 1 more block will appear.</li>
+<li>Type 'quit' anytime to quit!
+Otherwise, keep playing indefinitely; there are no lives lost for dying, you simply repeat the level!</li>
 </ol>
 <h5>How the ghosts (represented as 'G') move in each mode:</h5>
 	<h6>Easy Mode:</h6>